Start-up from scratch.

 It’s official.
 Masterpet and Iams are exclusively distributing.

 Masterpet is chosen by Iams (owner of Eukanuba) to have exclusive distribution rights in New Zealand.
-The two cannot be reached to comment on their relationship, but appear happy together.

 Pets International Australia becomes Masterpet Australia.